Blog>Cost Guides>Fitted wardrobes: Cost breakdown 2025

 Yes, if you’re skilled at DIY, you can try fitting wardrobes yourself.
 In this case, we’d recommend purchasing and customising a modular system.

-However, for the best-quality results, we would highly recommend hiring a professional.
+However, for the best quality results, it’s wise to hire a professional.

 What materials are best for fitted wardrobes?